 Any student pursuing a degree in Business/Managerial Economics has to check out University of California - Los Angeles.
 Graduates of the managerial economics program make an average of $60,365 in their early career salary and $113,120 in their mid-career salary.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 Georgia Institute of Technology - Main Campus is a wonderful decision for students pursuing a Business/Managerial Economics degree.
-Students who graduate from the managerial economics program make an average of $47,348 in the first five years of their career and $91,389 after their first five years of their career.
+Graduates from the business/managerial economics major at Georgia Institute of Technology - Main Campus get 14.5% above the average graduate in this field.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 It's difficult to beat Villanova University if you want to pursue Business/Managerial Economics as a major.
 Grads of the managerial economics program report average early career earnings of $50,677 and mid-career earnings of $94,610.
 Situated in Villanova, Pennsylvania, Villanova provides a dependable, suburban environment for students.

 Considering that 7.0% of college grads have defaulted, Villanova's default rate of 1.0% is impressive.
 Many Villanova first-year students receive scholarships.
 For details, look at college scorecard.

 University of California - Davis is a good choice for individuals interested in a Business/Managerial Economics major.
 Graduates of the managerial economics program state that they receive average early career wages of $49,525 and mid-career wages of $88,326.
 Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.